jcansdale/StaticMocks/README.md

 *StaticMocks* enforces a rule that a target type can only be mocked by one `StaticMock` at a time.
 If a parallel test attempts to mock a type more than once, the test will fail with a `StaticMockException`.

-For example, the tests below will fail with the following message (to fix this error, uncomment the `[Collection("ReaderTests")]` attributes).
+For example, the tests below will fail with the following message:

 ```
 ------ Test started: Assembly: StaticMocks.ParallelTests.dll ------